secretstartups/handbook/sites/handbook/source/handbook/legal/NDA/index.html.md

 - Please visit the [Signatory Matrix](https://about.gitlab.com/handbook/finance/authorization-matrix/#authorization-matrix) to identify individuals that may sign.
 If you have any questions, contact `#legal` in Slack.

-- For Team Members who will regularly require agreements to be signed, please open an [Access Request](https://about.gitlab.com/handbook/business-technology/team-member-enablement/onboarding-access-requests/access-requests/) for Docusign.
+- For Team Members who will regularly require agreements to be signed, please open an [Access Request](https://about.gitlab.com/handbook/business-technology/team-member-enablement/onboarding-access-requests/access-requests/) for DocuSign.
 Manager approval will be required.

-## Team Members with Docusign Access
+## Team Members with DocuSign Access
-- All Sales Team Members have Docusign access.
+- All Sales Team Members have DocuSign access.
-- Team Members with Docusign access can use the pre-signed GitLab NDA Template to send an NDA to a recipient for signature.
+- Team Members with DocuSign access can use the pre-signed GitLab NDA Template to send an NDA to a recipient for signature.
 A [video](https://youtu.be/DaOggzBcb0U) highlighting the process has been created, and you can also find step-by-step directions below.

-### How to Send NDA in Docusign
+### How to Send NDA in DocuSign
-- Log in to Docusign and select “Use a Template” from the dropdown menu under “Start”;
+- Log in to DocuSign and select “Use a Template” from the dropdown menu under “Start”;
 - On the left, select “Shared with Me” and locate the “Non-Disclosure Agreement Pre-Signed Template”;
 - Click the template and “Add Selected”;
 - Under **Recipient**, enter the signer’s name and email address;